P1100529

 Gummer Perry pear Pyrus Communis

-Poire de Cloche Pyrus Communis
+Poire de Cloche Very rare French pear Pyrus Communis

 Williams Known world wide as “Bartlett” this variety provides regular crops of sweet and juicy fruit, Berkshire 18th Century.
 Quince A, Pyrus Communis